dsal3389/greff/README.md

 you class in python, query them, and the library will create the instances of those classes

 ## current stage
-in the current stage its not ready for release, but you can see the `vision` section
+in the current stage its not ready for release, the only possible this for now is to query data, but you can see the `vision` section

 ## vision / example
 ```py